Learning with Free Object Segments for Long-Tailed Instance Segmentation

-As introduced in \autoref{ss_setup} of the main paper, we re-implement the vanilla Simple Copy-Paste method~\cite{ghiasi2020simple} using the standard data augmentation in training the baseline instance segmentation on LVIS.
-We use random pastes mainly because of its simplicity and for a fair comparison to~\cite{ghiasi2020simple} (\autoref{tab:main}).
-We tried generating more realistic data using blending or context information, but got the same results.
-Our implementation is based on~\cite{wu2019detectron2}.
-The examples of synthesized data can be found in \autoref{fig:supp_copy_paste}.
-In addition, we provide more examples generated by \ourmethod framework in \autoref{fig:supp_copy_paste_freeseg}.
+The examples of synthesized data via vanilla copy-paste (\ie pasting ground truths) can be found in \autoref{fig:supp_copy_paste}.
+We also provide examples generated by \ourmethod framework in \autoref{fig:supp_copy_paste_freeseg}.
 We can see that \ourmethod can increase the appearance diversity of foreground instances, especially for rare object categories.
 We will leave a better way to leverage the object segments as our future work.